 The garden has been in a state of suspended animation over the last week.
 Influenced by the high pressure which has dominated recent weather patterns, we have had gloriously sunny days, no rain and hard frosts at night.
 Good for outside jobs like replenishing wood stocks after a hard winter, but pretty hopeless for plant development.
-So why the ‘tropical temperatures’ at the head of this post.
-Well having mentioned subtle temperature changes within flowers in my first blog, about crocus flowers, I thought I’d say a bit more about how I measure local temperatures in the garden.
+So why the ‘tropical temperatures’ at the head of this post?
+Well, having mentioned subtle temperature changes within flowers in my first blog post about crocus flowers, I thought I’d say a bit more about how I measure local temperatures in the garden.
 I do this in case anyone else wants to explore this fascinating aspect of microclimate around their own garden.
 About 10 years ago I bought the pictured battery-powered digital laser thermometer (from Maplins, I think).
-It’s proved robust, and efficient and I’ve used it around the garden, in the house to check for cold spots, and also out of interest on our wood burning stoves, flue and chimneys.
+It’s proved robust and efficient and I’ve used it around the garden, in the house to check for cold spots, and also out of interest on our wood burning stoves, flue and chimneys.
 I don’t know the exact science, but it gives reasonably accurate readings over a wide range of temperatures, by pointing the tiny red laser dot it emits, onto the object you wish to measure the surface temperature of.

-You can see the reading is about what I would have expected at
+You can see the reading is about what I would have expected at 0.0 degrees C.

-However the next image might surprise you..
+However the next image might surprise you.
 It certainly did me.
 Turning the thermometer to point at a moss-covered area of ground barely 70 cm from this first reading, between groups of Crocus flowers, you can see the tropical reading of 38 degrees C!
 You must remember that our garden is 800 feet up in the hills of Wales, and it’s the first week in March.
 Quite extraordinary, but of course it is a fairly steep, south facing slope, and my guess is that the moss covering also traps a fair amount of air within it, which is acting as a sort of green duvet.

-Of course this has a big significance for what is growing on these southerly slopes at this time of the year.
+This has a big significance for what is growing on these southerly slopes at this time of the year.
 Many Crocus species originate from much warmer climates than ours, but by planting them where they can make the most of available spring sunshine you can clearly make them feel as though they were back home, and as I mentioned in the last post, it’s not a bad strategy to have your ovary and developing seeds located just below the ground, where although temperatures won’t be as high as this, will still probably aid seed development.

-Following on from this theme, I’d already noticed how seed germination and leaf growth had started really well in lots of area of moss-covered copse ground where seed had naturally fallen, but that in my carefully cultivated tilth with a similar angle, and in a raised tyre for extra warmth and drainage, but facing east, not a single leaf was showing.
+Following on from this theme, I’d already noticed how seed germination and leaf growth had started really well in lots of area of moss-covered copse ground where seed had naturally fallen, but that in my carefully cultivated tilth with a similar angle, and in a raised tyre for extra warmth and drainage but facing east, not a single leaf was showing.

-here… even though this picture was taken about 40 minutes later when the sun was higher in the sky.
+But look how much lower the temperature is here, even though this picture was taken about 40 minutes later when the sun was higher in the sky.